Let's keep talking

 Today is World Menopause Day.
-A day to raise awareness, break the stigma and highlight the available support.
-You've heard us talking about menopause more than once since the last World Menopause Day in 2021.
-It's not something that last for just 24 hours like the awareness day itself.
+A day to raise awareness, break the stigma and highlight the support that's available.
+Unlike awareness days, menopause is something that lasts for longer than 24 hrs.
 We’ve continued to work jointly with Lloyds Banking Group to help colleagues manage the menopause from start to finish and offer practical support and guidance to help many people through this major life transition.

-This World Menopause Day, we're continuing the conversation.
+This World Menopause Day, we're highlighting the great support that's available.

 Why we're talking about menopause